 Index Fund shootout articles:

-– Smartshares vs Simplicity vs AMP vs Kernel – NZ Share Index Fund shootout
+– Smartshares vs AMP vs Kernel vs Harbour – NZ Share Index Fund shootout

-– Smartshares vs Vanguard vs AMP – International Share Index Fund shootout (this article)
+– Smartshares vs Vanguard vs AMP vs Kernel – International Share Index Fund shootout (this article)

 1. What’s on offer?

-Smartshares, Vanguard, and AMP Capital, all issue, low cost, passively managed funds that invest in international shares.
+Smartshares, Vanguard, AMP Capital, and Kernel all issue, low cost, passively managed funds that invest in international shares.
 This section will look at the different options from each issuer.

 Smartshares is an ETF Issuer owned by NZX, and offer the following International Share Index Funds:

 - Total World ETF (TWF) – Invests in over 8,000 companies globally from developed and emerging markets

 - Total World ETF (NZD Hedged) (TWH) – Same as TWF, but is hedged to the New Zealand Dollar

 - Global Equities ESG ETF (ESG) – Invests in over 2,500 companies globally from developed markets.
 Excludes companies involved in controversial areas such as Nuclear Weapons, Civilian Firearms, and Thermal Coal